Tracer1337/portfolio/content/projects/shitty-search/README.md

-Shitty Search is a simple search engine which is for educational purposes only.
+Shitty Search is a simple search engine which may never be used by anyone.